-This site gives details of the Concerts and Lectures at the Historic Tabernacle in Logan, Utah that are sponsored by Cache Community Connections.
+This site gives details of the Logan Tabernacle Interfaith Events held temporarily at the Logan 1st ward 89 South 200 West in Logan, Utah that are sponsored by Cache Community Connections.
 Included are monthly events and the 10-week Summer Noon Music Series and 2-week Christmas Music Series.

 The Cache Community Wind Symphony has been an active organization in Cache Valley since 1976 and has been a major contributor to the cultural and artistic landscape of Cache Valley.
 The group consists of 65 excellent musicians that hail from throughout out the valley ranging in age from 14 to...well 29 and holding.
 All former and current band musicians are encouraged to participate with the Wind Symphony – to meet other musicians, recreate, rehearse, and perform.